Mirada de mujer, el regreso

 Mirada de mujer: El regreso (The Gaze of a Woman: The Return) is a Mexican telenovela, which was produced by and broadcast on Azteca Uno in 2003.
 It is the sequel of Mirada de Mujer (1997).

-Synopsis

-Han pasado años desde que María Inés decidió tomar las riendas de su vida, rompiendo esquemas y luchando contra los prejuicios.
-Pero ahora, el destino le plantea un nuevo desafío: reencontrarse con su pasado, confrontar sus decisiones y descubrir si aún hay espacio para el amor, el perdón y la pasión.
-En "Mirada de Mujer: El Regreso", los sentimientos se intensifican, las heridas aún arden y las segundas oportunidades se vuelven tan intensas como peligrosas.
-Con una narrativa madura y profundamente humana, esta historia nos muestra que nunca es tarde para volver a mirar… y dejarse mirar.

 Theme song

 The theme song of the telenovela is "Mentira" (in English "It's a lie") and it is performed by Gilberto Santa Rosa.